 Migraine is a common and distressing disorder.
 It is not likely to take life but can destroy the quality of life at what might have been its most rewarding moments1.’

-Studies have shown the incidence of migraine to be around 3 million women, men and children.
+Studies have shown that migraine affects over 3 million Australians.
 It is thought that more women suffer migraine than men due to hormonal factors.

-‘Onset of migraine is from childhood onwards but most commonly in the 20s and 30s and relatively infrequently after the age of 40; therefore, prevalence increases from the first to fourth decades and thereafter declines.
+Migraine can begin from childhood but often it appears in a patient in their 20s or 30s.
+It is relatively ‘infrequent after the age of 40; therefore, prevalence increases from the first to fourth decades and thereafter declines.
 Migraine may nevertheless be a significant health issue among children2.’

 The International Headache Society classifies a headache as a migraine when:

 (a) the pain can be classified by at least two of the following;

 (b) there is at least one of the following associated symptoms:

 (c) the headache lasts for between 4 and 72 hours.

 Migraine may occur recurrently over many years or even decades.
 Frequency may vary greatly in the same person over time, from a few a year up to several a week.

 Migraine can be divided into five distinct phases: